 - In Magic: The Gathering, a powerful mana-generating card is the Mox (Mox Ruby, Mox Sapphire, and so forth).
 Traditionally, the plural is "Moxen".

-- Nobody in the Freespace fandom is sure what the plural of "Sathanas" is supposed to be (given that it's an ancient name for Satan, it probably doesn't have one).
-The game itself avoids the issue by always referring to that ship class as a "Sathanas juggernaut".
+- Nobody in the Freespace fandom is sure what the plural of "Sathanas" is supposed to be (given that it's an alternate name for Satan, it probably doesn't have one).
+Expect to see "Sathanai", "Sathanes", or "Sathanaseses" depending on the fan in question.
+The game itself avoids the issue by always referring to that ship class as "Sathanas juggernaut(s)".

-- In one episode of Kim Possible Drakken builds a machine that drains a lake, and he comments on the machine not filtering out all the "fishes".
+- In one episode of Kim Possible Drakken buys a Weather-Control Machine drains a lake for water, and he comments on the machine not filtering out all the "fishes".
 This launches an argument between him and Shego about what the plural of fish is.
 Shego tells him that both fishes and fish are correct plurals for the word.

-- In Teen Titans, Control Freak, like some of the examples before, gets stuck on the plural for "nemesis".
+- In Teen Titans, Control Freak gets stuck on the plural for "nemesis" in one episode.

-- Principal Skinner at one point refers to "hypothetical dogs and poni."
+- In The Simpsons, Principal Skinner at one point refers to "hypothetical dogs and poni".

 - My Little Pony: Friendship Is Magic took a while to commit to a standard plural form of "pegasus", initially copping out and using "pegasus ponies" before settling on "pegasi".
 In "Hearth's Warming Eve", Chancellor Puddinghead, as played by Pinkie Pie in the Hearth's Warming Eve pageant, gets confused and calls them "pegasus-es-es."

 - An episode of Hercules involving the crew of the Argo had an argument over the plural of cyclops, with most of the suggestions being similar to plurals of "octopus".
 Ironically, the one a person stated most authoritative ("cyclopi") is the only one that wasn't right.